-How do you avoid getting lost in the sea of video?
+How do you avoid getting lost in the sea of videos?
 Your best bet is to produce and publish great videos and then optimize them for search using video SEO best practices.
 With these tips, you can create a solid YouTube SEO strategy.

 You may know the basics of search engine optimization for YouTube videos, like including keywords in title, description, and tags.
 Since search engines can only crawl text — not images or audio — you need to make the most of your video’s text.
 That’s why having a full, accurate transcript is so valuable for YouTube SEO.

 What is YouTube SEO?

 Search Engine Optimization (SEO) is the ever-changing practice of designing web content that will rank highly in search engine results pages (SERPs).
 Since search is often the gate-keeper to your content, optimizing your website for search is necessary to attract traffic and grow a following.

 YouTube SEO involves optimizing your channel, playlists, metadata, description, and the videos themselves.
 You can optimize your videos for search both within and outside of YouTube.